marcos4503/smart-branch-switch/.github/CONTRIBUTING.md

 - ⚠️ In Source Code, any logic that is more complex should have clear Comments explaining it.
 - ⚠️ For changes in UI, UX, Code, General Text/HTML Files, Documentation or ReadMe, try to follow the same organizational and visual standards as the rest of the project.

-### Need Help?

-If you have questions or need help, feel free to open a Issue or contact the maintainers at trough the `Issues` tab!
+If you have questions or need help, feel free to open a `Issue` or contact the maintainers at trough the `Issues` tab!

 ## 📋 For Maintainers+ Only